rachele182/Master-Thesis/README.md

 - **cdac** : here you can find the simulation setup and first results obtained in Matlab;

-- **dual_admittance_control_ros**: here you can find the c++ code,ros nodes and results obtained from the experiments made on a bimanual system composed of two 7-dof robots.
+- **dual_admittance_control_ros**: here you can find readme.md files to guide trough the remaining folders containing the c++ code,ros nodes and results obtained from the experiments made on a bimanual system composed of two 7-dof robots.

 _Simulation:_
 The CDAC is tested on a grasping task for two 7dof Panda robots by using CoppeliaSim via remApi functions in Matlab.
 Instructions to run the simulation and visualize the results are in readme.txt inside the repository.